 Heart Attack is punchy, original garage rock – modern, but in a tradition that goes back through Jack White and The Black Keys to the early Kinks.
 Simon says: “Each song is a journey.
 In every one, even if it is just three minutes long, you have to take the listener somewhere, give them a good time, show them something unexpected, and then bring them home a little changed.”

 “Cracking songs” about love, loss, religion, memory, and suicide (“things that matter to ordinary people”, according to Robert Moss of The Independent).
 They range from the garage-y “Lowland Vampire” through the heartbreaking “To Leave Me” to the anthemic “If You Ever Change”.

-Arts & Books feature: “Songs about the kind of things that affect real people, things such as how difficult it is to stop fancying younger women, or to accept the everyday person you’ve become”
+Arts & Books feature: “Songs about the kind of things that affect real people, things such as how difficult it is to accept the everyday person you’ve become”

 “Original, intelligent music… [a mix of] quiet, late-1970s punk, and modern indie-rock” [The Independent recommended download].
 The four-track EP captures the powerful, original rock that blew London’s 100 Club away.
 “Tight, lean guitar music”, 1234 features the live opener and New-Wavey favourite, “Raincheck”, the slashing funk of “I Like Girls”, the slow-building epic “If You Ever Change” and the glammy rocker “A Little Too Easy”.